-Inmates are encouraged to expand their knowledge through a variety of methods, including correspondence courses. general, inmates are permitted to enroll in any correspondence course that involves only "paper and pencil."
-Courses requiring generally not authorized.
-The cost are correspondence courses must be paid by the inmate.
+Inmates are encouraged to expand their knowledge through a variety of methods, including correspondence courses.
+In general, inmates are permitted to enroll in any correspondence course that involves only "paper and pencil."
+Courses requiring equipment are generally not authorized.
+The cost for correspondence courses must be paid by the inmate.
 If an inmate has sufficient funds available in his commissary account, a Form 24 may be used for payment.
-Inmates interested in enrolling in correspondence courses are required to contact the Coordinator prior to enrollment.
-Catalogs are available from Coordinator.
-Staff Diplomas or certificates from correspondence high school GED programs do not satisfy the criteria for an adult literacy program completion.
+Inmates interested in enrolling in correspondence courses are required to contact the Staff Coordinator prior to enrollment.
+Catalogs are available from the Staff Coordinator.
+Diplomas or certificates from correspondence high school GED programs do not satisfy the criteria for an adult literacy program completion.